 - PDU Set Importance, which identifies the relative importance of a PDU Set compared to other PDU Sets within a QoS Flow.

-The NG-RAN may use the Priority Level (see clause 5.7.3.3) across QoS Flows and PDU Set Importance within a QoS Flow for PDU Set level packet discarding in presence of congestion.
+The (R)AN may use the Priority Level (see clause 5.7.3.3) across QoS Flows and PDU Set Importance within a QoS Flow for PDU Set level packet discarding in presence of congestion.

-NOTE 1: In addition to considering the PDU Set Importance within a QoS Flow, NG-RAN could also consider the relative PDU Set Importance across QoS Flows of the same Priority Level when determining which PDU Set needs to be discarded, which is up to implementation and configuration of operator.
+NOTE 1: In addition to considering the PDU Set Importance within a QoS Flow, (R)AN could also consider the relative PDU Set Importance across QoS Flows of the same Priority Level when determining which PDU Set needs to be discarded, which is up to implementation and configuration of operator.

 NOTE 2: The PDU Set Information can be different for different PDU Sets within a QoS Flow.